 Traditional rugs are always wholly made by hand, each knot tied by the weaver around the warp threads on a vertical or horizontal loom.
 A handmade rug can have from thousands to millions of knots and can take from 2 weeks to 2 years to make.

 The materials are generally wool, silk or cotton, or a mixture.
 The backing- the longitudinal warp threads and the latitudinal weft threads- of the rug is always either cotton, wool, silk or jute.

 The most usual and popular traditional rugs are made in Turkey, Iran (Persia), Afghanistan, Pakistan, India, Nepal and China.
-Lesser available rugs are also made in Morocco, Egypt, Eastern Europe and Southern Russia and Turkmenistan.
+Rugs can be supplied in a variety of colours including Black, Blue, Cream, Green, Grey, Navy, Pink, Red and Teal.